IngSisFAI/variabilityModelGenerator/README.md

 ## Variability Model Generator

-The Variability Model Generator was implemented to automatically generate variability models adapted to SeVataX models.
+The Variability Model Generator was implemented to automatically generates variability models adapted to SeVataX models.
 The tool takes into account the  interactions defined in the following table.

 ![Screenshot](table.png)